Brinkslab/rivunetpy/README.md

 "Rivulet: 3D Neuron Morphology Tracing with Iterative Back-Tracking", Neuroinformatics, Vol.14, Issue 4, pp387-401, 2016.

-## Rivulet-net is being developed to do parallel tracing of *networks* of neurons.
+## RivuNet is being developed to do parallel tracing of *networks* of neurons.

 ## Issues / questions / pull requests